4lbatr0s/astro-paper/src/content/blog/what-is-dependency-injection-and-inversion-of-control.md

 }
 ```

-Then we are going to have a service that will inherit from IDeveloper:
+Then we are going to have a service that will inherit from IDeveloperService:

 ```csharp
 public class JavaScriptDeveloper:IDeveloperService{